 Focus on the Added Weight of Your Power Meter

 When determining the weight of your power meter, it’s important to focus on added weight.
-For example, say you are swapping your current crank set out for a crank-based power meter.
+For example, say you are swapping your current crankset out for a crank-based power meter.
 The weight of the power meter is only part of the equation.
-You also need to know how much your current crank set weighs.
+You also need to know how much your current crankset weighs.
 Then, by determining the difference, you know how much weight you are adding.
 So in our example, if the crank-based power meter you’re considering weighs 700 grams, and your current crank weighs 500 grams, the added weight is 200 grams.
 This is the number you care about.

-Typically, crank-based power meters are the heavier power meters (SRM, Verve InfoCrank, ROTOR 2INpower, etc.).
+Typically, crank-based power meters are the heavier power meters (SRM, Verve InfoCrank, ROTOR 2INpower DM, etc.).
 Some of these power meters can add upwards of 200-250 grams to the bike.
-Again, it’s worth reiterating that this isn’t even half a pound.
+Again, it’s worth reiterating that this isn’t more than about half a pound.
 So it’s not like these power meters are ‘heavy’ by any means.
 This is why we say heavier, in the relative sense.

 Pedal-based power meters are somewhere in the middle.
-The Favero Assioma DUO, Garmin Vector 2 and PowerTap P1 weigh 299 grams, 358 grams and 398 grams (both pedals), respectively.
+The Favero Assioma DUO, Garmin Vector 3, PowerTap P2 and the SRM LOOK EXAKT weigh 299, 316, 398 and 310 grams, respectively.
 If you compare this to some of the popular pedals on the market, you might be adding somewhere around 100 – 150 grams of weight.

 On the lighter end of the spectrum you have the PowerPod Power Meter, which weighs only 65 grams including the mount (32 grams for the PowerPod and 33 grams for the mount).
 This is about 1/10th a pound – a very light power meter indeed.